odicforcesounds/devblog/docs/awesome/files/Security/Offensive/ABBT.md

 ---

-## Contribute

-Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.

----

 ## License

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0)

 To the extent possible under law, vavkamil has waived all copyright and related or neighboring rights to this work.

+thank you. what is shared will be copied. the majority of everything you think you know, is because you did copy, else your wouldn't identify a subject or a object. the right to copy is the right to transform what was already done, by those who were creative, using logic, to create new tools, based on what they already copy. i mean, in this case, the copy is the copy of text. i didn't change much. awesome work you have here. is like memory.. we are [memory](https://art.odicforcesounds.com/pages/yinyang/dao/index.html)